JMB61/Test/README.md

 # Test
-This reository is a place for testing
+This repository is a place for testing